|Photo by Ricards Zalmezs on Unsplash|

 According to some sources, metacognition allows you to engage in critical thinking about how your mind works and how and why you do things the way you do.
 For instance, if you always walk through the door of your workplace, sigh deeply, and think, "This is going to be a really hard day; I just don't want to be here," how will that thought impact your performance, attitude, and level of satisfaction during your shift?

-In some New Age philosophies, it's often said that your thoughts create your reality.
-While this may not be as ironclad a truth as some of those groups of people purport, there's some truth to the notion that thinking negatively can impact your behavior and your perceptions.
-After all, you can wear rose-colored glasses, feces-colored glasses, or something in between -- how and why do you choose your particular metaphorical glasses when you're preparing for a work shift?
+In some philosophies, it's often said that your thoughts create your reality, and it appears quite true to me that thinking negatively can impact your behavior and your perceptions.
+After all, you can wear rose-colored glasses, feces-colored glasses, or something in between -- how and why do you choose your particular metaphorical glasses when you're preparing for a shift?

 Engage Your Metacognitive Brain